- by Daniel

 And most of the time on sites that have no heating, windows, electricity or plumbing to boot.

-So why not reward your favourite grafter by getting them a gift that will make their working life easier?
+So why not reward your favourite grafter by getting them a gift that will make their working day a little easier?

-You can do this in many ways for construction workers, so I've split the gift ideas into sections so you can choose the one that suits their particular needs.
+And to make this easier I've split these gift ideas into sections so you can choose the right one that suits their particular needs.

 So without further ado let's get started with what is probably the most important thing, which is keeping your favourite construction worker safe, healthy, and pain-free on site.

-Essential Gifts To Keep Them Safe On Site
+Essential Gifts To Keep Them Safe & Protected On Site

 Working on a construction site is tough.

-Often you can forget about luxuries such as electricity, insulation, somewhere to make hot food and drinks, and a comfortable area to sit in on your breaks.
+So you can forget about any 'luxuries' such as electricity, heat, insulation, somewhere to make hot food and drinks, and a comfortable area to sit in on your breaks.

 Hell, there's sometimes not even a functioning toilet on site!

-So help your construction worker avoid becoming another back/knee/wrist/shoulder pain statistic by getting them something to keep them safe and healthy on site.
+So help a construction worker avoid becoming another back/knee/wrist/shoulder pain statistic by getting them something to keep them safe and healthy on site.

 Any of the following items will do the trick nicely.